JuliaFunctional/EnforcedTypeSignatureCallables.jl/README.md

 Might help with bad inference.

-Kind of provides a restricted way of expressing a type signature for a callable in Julia's type system.
+Provides somewhat of a restricted way of expressing a type signature for a callable in Julia's type system.

 ## Provided functionality